kai687/sphinxawesome-theme/docs/how-to/install.md

 If you want to add styles or extra templates, see {ref}`customize the theme <sec:customize>`.

-## Install the theme from a local folder
+## Install the theme from a local directory

 If you want to modify the theme, you can clone the repository and install the cloned version as [local Python package](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-from-a-local-src-tree).

 1. {ref}`sec:fork-and-clone`.
-1. Install the local version of the theme in your project:
+1. Install the local copy of the theme in your project:

    ```{code-block} terminal
    ---